awsdocs/aws-site-to-site-vpn-user-guide/doc_source/vpn-authentication-access-control.md

 + **AmazonEC2FullAccess**
 + **AmazonEC2ReadOnlyAccess**

+Take care when granting users permission to use the `ec2:DescribeVpnConnections` action\.
+This action enables users to view customer gateway configuration information for Site\-to\-Site VPN connections in your account\.

-For more information, see [Identity and Access Management for Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/security-iam.html) in the *Amazon VPC User Guide* and [IAM Policies for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-policies-for-amazon-ec2.html) in the *Amazon EC2 User Guide*\.
+For more examples, see [Identity and Access Management for Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/security-iam.html) in the *Amazon VPC User Guide* and [IAM Policies for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-policies-for-amazon-ec2.html) in the *Amazon EC2 User Guide*\.

-## IAM Policies for Your Site\-to\-Site VPN Connection<a name="iam-policies-vpn-connection"></a>
+## IAM policies for your Site\-to\-Site VPN connection<a name="iam-policies-vpn-connection"></a>

 You can use resource\-level permissions to restrict what resources users can use when they invoke APIs\.
 You can specify the Amazon Resource Name \(ARN\) for the VPN connection in the `Resource` element of IAM permission policy statements \(for example, `arn:aws:ec2:us-west-2:123456789012:vpn-connection/vpn-0d4e855ab7d3536fb`\)\.